San-Zay1/Spotify/README.md

 ## Technology Stack
-- **Database**: PostgreSQL
+- **Database**: Mysql
-- **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions
+- **SQL Queries**: DDL, DML, Aggregations, Joins, Subqueries, Window Functions, CTE
-- **Tools**: pgAdmin 4 (or any SQL editor), PostgreSQL (via Homebrew, Docker, or direct installation)
+- **Tools**: MysqlWorkbench

 ## How to Run the Project
-1. Install PostgreSQL and pgAdmin (if not already installed).
+1. Install MySQL and MySQLWorkbench.
 2. Set up the database schema and tables using the provided normalization structure.
-3. Insert the sample data into the respective tables.
+3. Import the .csv file into the table.
 4. Execute SQL queries to solve the listed problems.
-5. Explore query optimization techniques for large datasets.

 ---